awsdocs/amazon-ecs-developer-guide/doc_source/firelens-taskdef.md

 + One or more application containers that contain a log configuration specifying the `awsfirelens` log driver\.
 + A task IAM role ARN containing the permissions needed for the task to route the logs\.

 When creating a new task definition using the AWS Management Console, there is a FireLens integration section that makes it easy to add a log router container\.
-For more information, see [Creating a task definition](create-task-definition.md)\.
+For more information, see [Creating a task definition using the new console](create-task-definition.md)\.

 Amazon ECS converts the log configuration and generates the Fluentd or Fluent Bit output configuration\.
 The output configuration is mounted in the log routing container at `/fluent-bit/etc/fluent-bit.conf` for Fluent Bit and `/fluentd/etc/fluent.conf` for Fluentd\.